katlynhutson/Simon-Game/README.md

 # Bronze

-- As a user, I want the lose screen and the how to play screen to be presented as modals, because they are more pleasing to the eye than prompts and alerts
+- As a user, I want the lose screen and the how to play screen to be presented as modals, because they are more pleasing to the eye than prompts and alerts.

 # Silver

-- As a user, I want the game to track my highscore and present it in the lose modal, so that I know if I've beat my own record
+- As a user, I want the game to track my highscore and present it in the lose modal, so that I know if I've beat my own record.

-- As a user, I want to automatically be re-directed to the lose screen as soon as I get one color wrong, so I don't have to enter random colors if i don't know the answer.
+- As a user, I want to automatically be re-directed to the lose screen as soon as I get one color wrong, so I don't have to enter random colors if I don't know the answer.

 # Gold